-You are also to submit twenty printed copies of your dissertation.
+You may also to submit printed copies of your dissertation.
 These should have the same pagination as the examination copy and the version available at mf.no.
-So make sure to have space for a foreword and any table of contents.
+So, make sure to have space for a foreword and any table of contents.
 Alternatively, roman numerals can be used here.
 Each chapter should begin on an odd-numbered page.

-10-15 of the copies are for mandatory submissions to libraries and academic peers.
-The PhD student can expect to retain around five for own use.
+If you choos to submit printed copies, 10 of the copies are for mandatory submissions to libraries and academic peers.